 Summer is a great time to catch up on reading.
 Books from more than a dozen Duke authors offer insight on a range of topics – from gratitude for everyday life to the antislavery writings of Henry David Thoreau.
 Below is a roundup of some of the most recently published and soon-to-be-out titles.
 Many of the books, including new editions of previous titles, can be found on the “Duke Authors” display shelves near the circulation desk in Perkins Library.
 Some are available as e-books for quick download.
 Most can also be… read more about Hot Off the Press: Summer Reading From Duke Authors »

 Four faculty from Duke’s Trinity College of Arts & Sciences and three alumni have been named to this year’s cohort of Guggenheim Fellows.
 The honorees for 2023 include German Studies Professor Stefani Engelstein, Professor Lillian B. Pierce of Mathematics, Religious Studies Professor Leela Prasad, and Professor of Physics Christopher Walter.
 Duke alumni Lucy Corin, Jon-Sesrie Goff and Jennifer Graber were also recognized.
-Now in its 98th year, the Guggenheim Fellowships recognize exceptional mid-career scholars and… read more about Four Trinity Faculty and Three Alums Named 2023 Guggenheim Fellows »
+Now in its 98th year, the Guggenheim Fellowships recognize exceptional mid-career… read more about Four Trinity Faculty and Three Alums Named 2023 Guggenheim Fellows »

 https://www.associationforjewishstudies.org/pedagogy-refashioning-acade… Refashioning Academic Biblical Studies Marc Zvi Brettler PDF Take a look at the typical syllabus for an Introduction to Hebrew Bible / Old Testament course.
 The odds are high that the secondary readings are mostly written by white men.
 This complements nicely, but problematically, the Bible itself, which is largely, if not totally, a male composition, transmitted by male scribes.
 Introductory Bible courses typically highlight… read more about Refashioning Academic Biblical Studies »